josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

 benefit from ISOC's tax exempt status and financial reporting and auditing.
 IAO will be a legal entity that can have and control its own bank accounts and sign contracts without involving ISOC.
-Crucially, this option allows the operating agreement to specify that the board can be appointed by delegation to a committee (likely the IAB) of IETF.
+Crucially, this option allows the operating agreement to delegate the task of appointing a board to a committee (likely the IAB) of IETF.

 # Important Remaining Issues {#imp-issues}